 New forms of colonialism

 The multinationals of today have replaced the colonial regimes of the past.
 The same logic of greed, exploitation and material accumulation that underpinned colonialism and slavery persist in the competition over the Earth’s remaining natural resources by transnational corporations and a global elite whose vast economic resources allow them to maintain hegemonic power.
-Bolstered by a network of regional development banks; international financial institutions and government agencies among other economic actors, these corporations and investors continue to benefit globally from an ongoing shift in power to their favour.
+Bolstered by a network of regional development banks; international financial institutions and government agencies among other economic actors, these corporations and investors continue to benefit globally from an ongoing shift in power to their favor.
 Together, they shore up an architecture of impunity that pits binding international trade treaties or punitive mechanisms such as Investor-State Dispute Settlement (ISDS) against toothless voluntary principles, ‘Corporate Social Responsibility’ or aspirational – but unenforceable – human rights declarations.

 Corporations present themselves as the engines of development and progress.
 Through corporate capture of the state and national and international institutions, powerful business lobbies apply pressure at every level to secure contracts, manipulate regulatory processes and avoid oversight.
 They use their vast resources and influence to, on the one hand, co-opt the public imagination through sponsorship of academia, the arts and culture and, on the other, lobby for the repealing of regulations and rights that impede profit-making.
 They claim to always act within the law – while using their power to consistently bend laws and regulations to their will – or indeed pay for police forces in the countries where they operate to protect their interests against those of local people.